Farm and Agricultural Mortgages Explained

 • Barclays (depending on the wording of any agricultural ties)

-There are also lots of niche lenders, some of whom specialise in this type of loan and have a deep knowledge of the lending environment.
+There are also many niche lenders, some of whom specialise in this type of loan and have a deep knowledge of the lending environment.
 In some circumstances, these providers are more open to negotiation.

 Alternative finance options

-If you can’t or don’t want to take out an agricultural mortgage, other options are available.
+Other options are available if you can’t or don’t want to take out an agricultural mortgage.

-If you are buying agricultural property or buildings to sell, you could consider commercial bridging finance.
+You could consider commercial bridging finance if you are buying agricultural property or buildings to sell.

-For renovation, redevelopment or diversification, commercial loans are another avenue worth exploring, depending on how much capital you actually need.
+Commercial loans are another avenue worth exploring, depending on how much capital you need for renovation, redevelopment, or diversification.

 Finally, if you have enough equity in your home, you could potentially release this capital via a remortgage to help fund your agricultural purchase.